Pay

 There are minimum hourly NMW rates in force throughout the UK.
 The government calls the top band (for workers aged 25 and older) the National Living Wage.

-The current rates are published on the government’s National Minimum Wage web page.
+NMW rates are in different age bands.
+There is a separate apprenticeship minimum wage.
+The current rates are published on the government’s NMW web page.

 Back to top